andir/npins/README.md

     -n, --name <name>

 SUBCOMMANDS:
     git       Track a git repository
-    github            Track a branch from a GitHub repository github-release    Track the latest release from a GitHub repository help              Prints this message or the help of the given subcommand(s) pypi              Track a package on PyPi
+    github    Track a GitHub repository
+    gitlab    Track a GitLab repository
+    help      Prints this message or the help of the given subcommand(s) pypi      Track a package on PyPi
 ```

 ## npins help update